 Children’s ice skates are fairly similar to skates for adults, though they’re designed to accommodate growing feet.
 You can find children’s skates that are suitable for novice hockey players and skates that are perfect for those interested in general skating or figure skating.
 There are even hybrid ice skates that combine the best features of both types.

-When it comes to ice skates for children and adults, there are two main types of choose from: figure skates and hockey skates.
+When it comes to ice skates for children and adults, there are two main types from which to choose: figure skates and hockey skates.
 It can be difficult to know which type to buy for your kids when they’re just learning to skate, so it helps to understand the difference between the two and what their benefits are.

 Figure skates have a long blade with small teeth at the toe, known as a toe pick, and an extension at the end called a tail.
 The toe pick allows the skater to stop their motion and serves as a pivot point when they attempt a spin.
 It also aids in jumps because it can work as a take-off or landing point.
 Figure skates usually have a tight leather boot that provides excellent support for the ankle.
 Notably, beginners can sometimes trip over the toe pick on figure skates.